 However, I can do sensory play because even though it is messy, Toodle and Twinkle are engulfed in its possibilities.
 And who am I to get in the way of progress?
 Just like when they engage in loose parts play, the girls actually stay in one place for more than 30 seconds (probably they inherited my incessant need to move around).

 My biggest regret?
 Not doing these sensory play ideas for preschoolers sooner.
 You don’t need a chemical engineering degree to make your own slime, nor do you need four gazillion dollars and ready access to a specialty store to obtain the supplies.
-If you have access to baking soda and liquid watercolors or food coloring, then you definitely have what you need for Easy Dough, also sometimes known as cloud dough.
-Furthermore, if you have access to pasta and/or rice, along with food coloring or liquid watercolors, then again, you’re set to go!
-And, finally, if you have glue, contact lens solution, and baking soda, you are on your way to making slime.
+If you have access to baking soda and liquid watercolors or food coloring, then you definitely have what you need to make your own Gluten-Free Easy Cloud Dough Recipe.
+Furthermore, if you have access to pasta and/or rice, along with food coloring or liquid watercolors, then again, you are ready to make dyed rainbow rice!
+And, finally, if you have glue, contact lens solution, and baking soda, you are on your way to making Homemade Easy Slime.
 Elmer’s Glue has a slime recipe that is easy to play around with.

 When concocting sensory play ideas for preschoolers, I work with liquid watercolors because they don’t stain.
 I bought mine on Amazon, and the next time I order, I’m going for bulk sizing.
 Also, let’s say you get a little carried away with your colors and several squirts land smack on your beige kitchen grout.
 Let’s just say.
 Yes, it’s easy cleanup.
 Grab a wet cloth, then wipe away, and the mess is gone in seconds.
 Or so I’ve heard.